andrewbossie/SER401-Redfish/jsMockRedfishServer/jsMockRedfish.md

 -s         Starts a server on port 8001 to serve up the /redfish/v1/TelemetryService directory -c <file>  A config file other than ./config.js
+-p <port>  Specify a port other than the default 8001 for the server -h         Display the inline help
 ```

 # `rfmockdatacreator`